Student Highlight: Nile Walker

 Q: What is your major?
 Why did you choose to come to Texas Tech?

 I am currently studying Mechanical Engineering, as it incorporates so many academic things that I like such as the sciences, design, and project management.
-However, I am a freshman and a lot can change in four years, so I will just trust that God has the bigger picture under control.
+However, I am a First year student and a lot can change in four years, so I will just trust that God has the bigger picture under control.

 I came to Texas Tech mainly due to having family nearby in Texas, and in fact my cousin is a sophomore at Tech.
 I am quite fortunate to have this local backing, and am grateful to them for what they have done for me thus far.